maxhumber/gif/README.md

 pip install -U gif
 ```

-Depending on which flavour of gif you plan to use you'll likely need some additional dependencies.
-These can be installed accordingly:
+Depending on which flavour of gif you plan to use you'll likely need some additional dependencies:

 ```sh
 pip install "gif[altair]"